econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

 | min size | number of lots | the minimum limit order size |

 In order to proceed, we must decide the granularity of base and quote sizes as well as the minimum limit order size for our market.
-One must consider that "price" in the exchange is an integer expressed in terms of "ticks per lot" so the granularity (size) of ticks and lots relates to the prices that can be expressed.
+Consider that "price" in the exchange is an integer expressed in terms of "ticks per lot", which means that tick size and lot size affect the prices that can be expressed.
-That is, tick size and lot size beget a constant price granularity.
+That is: price granularity is a function of lot size _and_ tick size.
-In general the desire is to have one _tick_ be "small" relative to one **_lot_** in terms of value, since the minimum expressible price is 1 tick per lot, then 2 ticks and so forth.
+In general the desire is to have one _tick_ be "small" relative to one **_lot_** in terms of value, since the minimum expressible price is 1 tick per lot.
+The second smallest possible price is 2 ticks per lot, and so on.
-Let's use `eAPT` and `eUSDC` used in the faucet below as example base and quote types respectively for a market.
+Let's use `eAPT` and `eUSDC` used in the faucet below as example base and quote types, respectively, for a market.
-We know that eAPT (the base type) has 8 decimals and eUSDC (the quote type) has 6 decimals:
+We know that `eAPT` (the base type) has 8 decimals and `eUSDC` (the quote type) has 6 decimals:

 ```
 >>> base_decimals = 8
 >>> quote_decimals = 6
 ```

 We'd like to be able to express small prices with high granularity.
-Let's try using 0.001 eAPT for the granularity base coin sizes, and 0.01 eUSDC (one penny) for the granularity of quote coin sizes.
+Let's try using 0.001 eAPT for the granularity of base coin sizes, and 0.01 eUSDC (one penny) for the granularity of quote coin sizes.
 Does this work?
 Let's find out!

 ```
 >>> get_min_quote_per_base(0.001, 0.01)
 10.0
 ```

+Here, we're asking what the smallest representable price for 1 `eAPT` is in terms of `eUSDC`, given the lot size and tick sizes specified above.

 There are 1000 lots in 1 `eAPT` (=1/0.001) and the minimum expressible price is 1 tick per lot.
-We know that 1 tick is worth 1 cent.
+Since 1 tick is worth 1 cent, this means that the minimum representable price for 1000 lots (1 `eAPT`) is 1000 ticks, or 10 `eUSDC`.
-Thus, the granularity of price in human terms is \$10 per eAPT--thus the minimum price is \$10/eAPT, followed by \$20/eAPT and so forth.
+The granularity of price in human terms is $10 per `eAPT`.
+That is, the minimum price is \$10/eAPT, the second-lowest expressible price is \$20/eAPT, and so on.
 Given that (real) APT is right now \$7, we can assess that this configuration would not be workable or appropriate!

 The problem is fixable by using a more granular tick size, say 0.00001 instead of 0.01.
 Checking our price granularity now shows better results:

 ```
 >>> get_min_quote_per_base(0.001, 0.00001)
 0.01
 ```

-That's a price granularity of 1 cent, since the result here is in quote units and 1 eUSDC is \$1.
+That's a price granularity of 1 cent, since the result here is in quote units and 1 eUSDC is $1.
 Now that we have the minimum base and quote size decimals we'd like to use, we're ready to configure the market.
 Let's get the lot size and tick size:

 ```
 >>> lot_size = get_lot_size(0.001, base_decimals)
 >>> lot_size